jnk0le/random/pipeline cycle test/README.md

 if the bitfield/dsp instructions are placed in older slot there will be a slippery condition with 2 cycles of loop invariant stalls no matter of the amount or dispersion of bitfield/dsp instructions.
-Due to this there may be extra stalls when combined with other stall sources (listed below in this chapter), if result is consumed by alu in (expectable) younger slot next cycle then slippery contition turns into regular stall (further rules will assume younger op placement)
+Due to this there may be extra stalls when combined with other stall sources (listed below in this chapter), if result is consumed by alu in (expectable) younger slot next cycle then slippery condition turns into regular stall (further rules will assume younger op placement)

 bitfield/dsp instruction (e.g. `uxtb`,`uxtab`,`rev`) result cannot be used as index or address by load/store instructions in next cycle (1 extra cycle latency)